MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-tags.md

 Quarantine tags in Exchange Online Protection (EOP) allow admins to control what users are able to do to their quarantined messages based on how the message arrived in quarantine.

 EOP has traditionally allowed or prevented certain levels of interactivity for messages in [quarantine](find-and-release-quarantined-messages-as-a-user.md) and in [end-user spam notifications](use-spam-notifications-to-release-and-report-quarantined-messages.md).
-For example, end-users can view and release messages that were quarantined by anti-spam filtering as spam or bulk, but they can't view or release messages that were quarantined as high confidence phishing.
+For example, end users can view and release messages that were quarantined by anti-spam filtering as spam or bulk, but they can't view or release messages that were quarantined as high confidence phishing.

-For [supported protection features](#step-2-assign-a-quarantine-tag-to-supported-features), quarantine tags specify what users are allowed to do in end-user spam notification messages and in their quarantined messages in quarantine (messages where the user is a recipient).
+For [supported protection features](#step-2-assign-a-quarantine-tag-to-supported-features), quarantine tags specify what users are allowed to do in end user spam notification messages and in their quarantined messages in quarantine (messages where the user is a recipient).
 Default quarantine tags are automatically assigned to enforce the historical capabilities for end-users on quarantined messages.
-Or, you can create and assign custom quarantine tags to allow or prevent end-users from performing specific actions on quarantined messages.
+Or, you can create and assign custom quarantine tags to allow or prevent end users from performing specific actions on quarantined messages.

 The individual permissions are combined into the following preset permission groups: